-THIS STATE-TRIBAL EDUCATION COMPACT is made and entered into by and between the WASHINGTON STATE SUPERINTENDENT OF PUBLIC INSTRUCTION (hereinafter "Superintendent"), on behalf of the STATE OF WASHINGTON, a sovereign state of the 'United States, with all rights and powers thereto pertaining; and the Wa He Lut Indian School (hereinafter "WIS"), a Bureau of Indian Education grant school.
+THIS STATE-TRIBAL EDUCATION COMPACT ("Compact") is made and entered into by and between the WASHINGTON STATE SUPERINTENDENT OF PUBLIC INSTRUCTION (hereinafter "Superintendent"), on behalf of the STATE OF WASHINGTON, a sovereign state of the United States, with all rights and powers thereto pertaining; and the CONFEDERATED TRIBES AND BANDS OF THE YAKAMA NATION on behalf of its YAKAMA NATION TRIBAL SCHOOL (hereinafter "Yakama Nation"), federally recognized as an Indian Tribe pursuant to the Treaty with the Yakamas of 1855 (12 Stat.
+951), and possessed of all sovereign powers and rights thereto pertaining.